triggermesh/docs/docs/cloud/targets/jira.md

       },
       "labels": ["triggermesh","automated"],
       "summary": "Delete this test ticket.",
-      "description": "This is a test issue created using Triggermesh Jira Target", "issuetype": {
+      "description": "This is a test issue created using TriggerMesh Jira Target", "issuetype": {
         "name": "Task"
       },